panopticoncentral/sdl-sharp/src/Tutorial/03_Drawing_on_the_Screen/03_Drawing_on_the_Screen.md

 ## Step #3: Allow stretching the image

 For the purposes of this tutorial, we're going to allow the user to view the image in one of two ways: they can either view it at its original size, or they can view it stretched to the entire window.
 So let's set up a way for the user to switch between these views.
-After the `LoadBmp` call add the following code:
+Replace the `Keyboard` and `Mouse` statements from the previous tutorial with the following code:

 ```csharp
 var stretch = false;